 Established by the family and friends of former OSU Department of Microbiology undergraduate (B.S., 2004) and graduate student Katy Tinnesand after her tragic death in a mountain climbing accident in 2005.
 Criteria: Microbiology junior or senior with a minimum GPA of 3.00.
 Must be participating in undergraduate research at OSU and demonstrate promise and enthusiasm for research in Microbiology.

 Sheila Van Zandt Student Research Experience Scholarship

 This scholarship will be awarded to an undergraduate/graduate student research team based on merit of the proposed research.
 The students are to fill out the attached form, including a budget, 1 page proposal and signatures of the students and faculty member supporting the research.
 The research proposal should be prepared collaboratively.
 As the donor intends to provide support to both the undergraduate researcher and graduate mentor, the budget can include travel support for either or both students, undergraduate salary and money for supplies (and other costs if justified).
-We expect to be able to fund 4 projects at $1,800 each this year (2016), then one project at $1,800 for subsequent years.
+One more more projects will be funded annually at $1800 each.
 We hope that the students will be able to use this as leverage for travel funds from the College of Science and Graduate School.
 Proposals are due March 1 and awards will be made by April 15 to allow research summer term.
 Requirements of the award are a thank you letter to the donor and a poster presentation at the undergraduate research symposium or presentation at another department venue during the year in which the award was received.